 What’s the Best Acne Spot Treatment for Your Breakout?

 Blackheads get their dark color from a simple process of oxidation.
 Blackheads form when the skin becomes inflamed.
 This causes the pore to constrict slightly, trapping oil and dead skin cells.
-In blackheads, the pore doesn’t close all the way, so the oil is exposed to the air, which oxidizes it.
-Think of it like an apple that you cut up and then left on the counter.
-Eventually, it starts to turn brown, but it’s not because there’s dirt on it all of the sudden.
+In blackheads, the pore doesn’t close all the way, so the oil is oxidized.
+Think of it like an apple 🍎 that you cut up and then left on the counter.
+Soon it starts to turn brown, but it’s not because there’s dirt on it all of a sudden.
 That’s just how oxygen affects certain substances.

-Incredibly similar to blackheads, whiteheads form in much the same way.
-The only difference is that the pore closes all the way, protecting the oil and dead skin cells from the air, and thus giving them more of a white or flesh-toned color.
+Whiteheads form in much the same way as blackheads.
+The only difference is that the pore closes all the way, protecting the oil and dead skin cells from the air, and thus giving them a white or flesh-toned color.

-These are a lesser known type of acne, but they are actually quite common.
+These are a lesser-known type of acne, but they are actually quite common.
 Papules are like pre-pimples.
 They form a small, raised bump, bigger than a whitehead but without the clearly defined head of a pimple.
-Papules are caused when bacteria also get trapped in a pore and start generating an infection.
+Papules are caused when bacteria 🦠 also get trapped in a pore and start generating an infection.

 Cysts & Nodules

 Cysts and nodules are some of the more severe kinds of acne.
 They tend to be large in size, and white or red in color.
 They appear deeper in the skin and are often painful to the touch.